-Here’s where you can get away from the snow slush in the streets & have some fun or slow things down with a walk through peacefully covered white parks, take a deep breath, enjoy the fresh winter air!
+Here’s where you can get away from the snow slush in the streets & have some fun or slow things down while walking through peacefully covered white parks.
+Take a deep breath, enjoy the fresh winter air!

 Türkenschanzpark is what many call the most beautiful park in the city.
 It has it all: small pathways, ponds, rolling hills perfect for tobogganing (above picture)!

 The two most significant recreational facilities in Vienna are Donauinsel and Prater.
 Danube Island is perfect for endless walks – with your dog – and the like.
 To the Viennese, the more centrally located Prater is what Central Park is to the New Yorkers.
 Go find Jesuitenwiese, where tobogganing is even possible at night!
 You can rent toboggans for free.
 Find the collected list of where to slide down snowy hills in Vienna here.

 You can even ski in Vienna!
-Hohe Wand Wiese is a small yet easy to reach – located only 35 minutes from the city center – outdoor skiing facility.
+Hohe Wand Wiese is a small yet easy to reach outdoor skiing facility, located only 35 minutes from the city center.
 Beginners (only!) can ski and snowboard on weekends and during school holidays.
-List of courses here.
+Courses are listed here.

 Sidenote: when wandering Vienna’s cemeteries in winter you might find devastated graves.
 You must not think bad of the Viennese though!
-Those gravesites have probably been ravaged by Russians – every year about 200,000 Russian crows winter down here.
+Those gravesites have probably been ravaged by Russians – every year about 200,000 Russian crows winter down in Vienna.
 And, believe it or not, those birds eat candles – and flowers.

 In the case of no snow in the city, maybe pay the Snowglobe Factory a visit – first invented right here, in Vienna 😉